Ammurapi: Attestations

 This letter dramatically highlights the desperate situation facing Ugarit while it was also under attack by the invading Sea Peoples.

+Divorce

+Suppiluliuma II was responsible for the divorce settlement between Ammurapi and a Hittite woman, but it did not cause a problem between the Kingdom of Ugarit and the Hittite Empire; instead it demonstrated the relationship between both kingdoms.

+Bronze Age Collapse

+Ammurapi is the last known ruler of Ugarit.
+The city may have been destroyed around 1192-1190 BC.
 Ugarit would become one of the many states of the ancient Near East that were destroyed or abandoned during the Bronze Age collapse.

-Suppiluliuma II was responsible for the divorce settlement between Ammurapi and a Hittite woman, but it did not cause a problem between the Kingdom of Ugarit and the Hittite Empire; instead it demonstrated the relationship between both kingdoms.